ArieL-CanoY/cybersecurity/Work/Random.md

 day to day:
 	sales order
 	sales invoice/internal
-	collect of payment - depends in mode of payment (cash, check/cheque, pdc, credit) remit
+	collect of payment - depends in mode of payment remit